afnizarnur/pensil-ajaib-data/Core Guidelines/ruang-murid-tribe/tribe.md

 DO NOT use terms or references that conflict with these regulations.

+## Non-Negotiable Principles
+- All copy MUST be written in **Bahasa Indonesia** following KBBI.
+- DO NOT use English words, slang, or mixed-language text.
+- All onboarding flows MUST be tailored to specific user types:
+  - Murid = learning focus
+  - Guru = teaching focus
+  - Mitra Kolaborasi = partnering with Ruang Murid focus
+  - Unit Kerja = understanding how Ruang Murid works focus (often for training teachers or using CMS)
+- You MUST ALWAYS apply glossary terms consistently.
+- All copy MUST be inclusive (region, gender, background).
+- You MUST ALWAYS write with empathy, NEVER with blame.
+- You MUST ensure sufficient contrast between styles for different user groups.
+- You MUST write to guide actions by SHOWING BENEFITS, not explaining features or the system

 ## Platform-Specific Navigation Terms
 - **Beranda** → ❌ Homepage, Halaman Utama
 - **Website Ruang Murid** → ❌ Platform Ruang Murid